Qiskit-Extensions/metal-docker/README.md

 ## Setup in a conda environment (preferred setup)

+We recommend using the same conda environment for both the frontend and the backend.
 If you did not yet install conda, please follow these [instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).

 ```sh